floatzcss/floatz/README.md

 ##Basic concepts

 ###Boxes
 The basic layout class is a box.
-Each box is floats left (this is where the name of floatz comes from) and gets a default width of 100%.
+Each box floats left (this is where the name of floatz comes from) and gets a default width of 100%.
 ```
 <div class="flz_box">
    ...